fictionco/fiction/@apps/docs/src/docs/server.md

 - On the server

   - Endpoints are added via the `endpoints` filter
-  - Endpoints represent a typical Factor module or class.
-This allows for simple resource sharing amonst similar endpoint requests.
+  - Endpoints represent a typical JS object with methods that each take a single `params` variable.
   - The endpoint handler takes care of parsing requests and determining authentication status.

 - In the client